beartype/beartype/doc/src/api.rst

 Beartype API: It Bears Bookmarking
 ##################################

-Beartype isn't just the ``@beartype.beartype`` decorator.
+Beartype isn't just the :func:`beartype.beartype` decorator.

 Beartype is a menagerie of public APIs for type-checking, introspecting, and manipulating type hints at runtime – all accessible under the ``beartype`` package installed when you installed beartype.
-But all beartype documentation begins with ``@beartype.beartype``, just like all rivers run to the sea.
+But all beartype documentation begins with :func:`beartype.beartype`, just like all rivers run to the sea.
 [#endorheic_basins]_

 .. [#endorheic_basins]
    That's a lie, actually.
-Numerous river tributaries just empty into deserts.
+Numerous river tributaries just pour out into deserts.
+Do `endorheic basins`_ mean nothing to you, beartype?

-   Do `endorheic basins`_ mean nothing to you, beartype? *The more you know.*
+   Wikipedia: *the more you click, the less you know.*

 .. # ------------------( TABLES OF CONTENTS                  )------------------
 .. # Project-wide tables of contents (TOCs).
 See also official documentation on